ISA-tools/isa-specs/source/abstract-model.rst

 Investigation, Study, Assay
 ---------------------------

-The ISA model consists of three core object types to capture experimental metadata:
+The ISA model consists of three core entities to capture experimental metadata:
  - Investigation
  - Study
  - Assay

-An Investigation contains all the information needed to understand the overall goals and means used in an experiment; experimental steps (or sequences of events) are described in Study and Assay objects.
-For each Investigation there may be one or more Studies associated with it; for each Study there may be one or more Assays.
+An Investigation contains all the information needed to understand the overall goals and means used in an experiment; experimental steps (or sequences of events) are described in a Study and Assay .
+For each Investigation there may be one or more Study associated with it; for each Study there may be one or more Assays.

 Investigation
 =============